 If you still love print magazines, then Readly makes it supremely easy to get all your favorites in one digital place for an affordable price.
-There’s no need to pay separate subscription fees for each magazine you want – with Readly, you just pay the one fee and you get access to something like 5,000 magazines from around the world... which now numbers around the 6,000 mark!
+The advantage of this platform is you don't need to subscribe to each magazine separately – you just pay the one fee and get access to every single title available on Readly from around the world... which now numbers around the 6,000 mark!

 Yes, there are magazines in several languages available on Readly and they’re all mixed in, although you can filter by language if you wish.
 If you don’t filter, there seems to be no apparent order in which the magazines are presented to you the first time you sign up, or when you’re browsing to discover new content.